-There are conflicting studies concerning the causal relation between the regular use of talcum powder and lung cancer.
-However, a series of studies documents a high rate of lung cancer in talc miners and millers.
-It is noteworthy that talc is also used in the production of ceramics, plastics, roofing, paper, flooring and rubber, which increases the risk of these occupational groups of developing lung cancer.
+There are conflicting studies concerning the causal relationship between the regular use of talcum powder and lung cancer.
+However, a series of studies document a high rate of lung cancer in talc miners and millers.
+It is noteworthy that talc is also used in the production of ceramics, plastics, roofing, paper, flooring, and rubber, which increases the risk of these occupational groups developing lung cancer.

-Therefore, while a definitive causal relation between the use of talcum powder and lung cancer and mesothelioma has not yet been found, there are multiple studies that suggest a connection, so it is better to be safe than sorry and limit your talcum powder use.
+Therefore, while a definitive causal relationship between the use of talcum powder and lung cancer and mesothelioma has not yet been found, there are multiple studies that suggest a connection, so it is better to be safe than sorry and limit your talcum powder use.
 The symptoms of lung cancer and mesothelioma include:

 In addition to Johnson & Johnson, there are multiple other companies that manufacture talcum powder with asbestos, such as the following:

 While some companies claim that their talcum powder is asbestos-free, the product is still likely to contain asbestos, as the refining process cannot remove the dangerous mineral.
 Thereby, you should avoid using talcum powder as much as possible to eschew the risk of lung disease and other serious health problems.